Association of National Advertisers: CRIDO

-Together with many major associations and companies, the ANA founded the Coalition for Responsible Internet Domain Oversight (CRIDO), that opposes the rollout of ICANN's top-level domain expansion program.
+Together with many major associations and companies, the ANA founded the Coalition for Responsible Internet Domain Oversight (CRIDO), which opposes the rollout of ICANN's top-level domain expansion program.
 CRIDO fights ICANN's proposed program, citing its "deeply flawed justification, excessive cost and harm to brand owners, likelihood of predatory cyber harm to consumers and failure to act in the public interest".